Gifted and Talented Information

 Of utmost importance to the success of the talented and gifted service is the identification of students who possess unusual potential or high ability in the areas of specific academic aptitude and general intellectual ability.
 Assessment includes qualitative and quantitative measures collected from multiple sources.

 Students referred in grades K-12 shall be assessed and, if identified, provided services.
 Data and procedures assure that all populations of the district have access to assessments.
 Students are assessed in languages they understand or with non-verbal tests.

-Students are assessed for the gifted and talented program according to the following guidelines.
+Students are assessed for gifted and talented services according to the following guidelines.

-- Teachers, counselors, parents, students or other interested parties may refer students to be assessed at any time.
+- Teachers, counselors, parents, students or other interested parties may refer students to be assessed for Gifted and Talented services.

 - Written parental consent for assessment is required.

 - Kindergarten Assessment